jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 I have provided several prompt examples of what I learned in the online courses.
 I’ll continue with more in the next blog.
 I don’t plan to list all that I’ve seen.
 I’ll focus on some of my favorites and the ones that wowed me.
 I’ll provide references to other prompt engineering patterns in the references.

 LLM/GenAI technology is still new.
 I’m sure people will discover more prompt engineering patterns as LLM/GenAI technology and our experience with it advances.
 You may even create some of your own.

+And for kicks, copy this blog into ChatGPT.
+Ask it for a summary.
+Ask it what's good and bad about the blog.
+I liked the good.
+I thought the bad was a bit harsh.
+LOL.

 # References
 I’ve only scratched the surface of Prompt Engineering Patterns.
 Here are references to more prompt pattern content.